The Best Maryland Crab Imperial Recipe – An Easy Classic

 Step 3: Spoon Crab Mixture Into Individual Baking Dishes or Shells

 This is one of the mistakes I made the first time I made the other crab imperial recipe.
+I didn’t have baking dishes for individual portions, so I put the entire recipe into one big casserole dish!

-For some reason, making it in one big baking dish just isn’t the same as having your very own dish of amazing crab imperial sitting in front of you.
+But for some reason, making it in one big baking dish just isn’t the same as having your very own dish of amazing crab imperial sitting in front of you.

-Traditionally, crab imperial is served in individual shells like these aluminum crab shells or natural scallop shells on Amazon.
+Traditionally, crab imperial is served in individual shells like these aluminum crab shells or natural scallop shells.
+These work well when you’re serving smaller portions as an appetizer.

 Maryland Crab Imperial Recipe